-The international studies major at La Roche College offers students the opportunity to develop a global perspective by being exposed to the complexities of world politics and economics.
+The international studies major at La Roche University offers students the opportunity to develop a global perspective by being exposed to the complexities of world politics and economics.

 At La Roche you’ll gain an awareness and appreciation for the mosaic of cultural diversity among nations and peoples.
 You'll also become familiar with the rapidly developing international organizational structures in government, business and other areas of international activity.